 Should I venture into Central London?

 If you have sufficient time (layovers of six hours and longer) for a visit to Central London, I recommend taking the Heathrow Express train which gets you to Paddington Station in 15 minutes.
 Choose from a wide range of tours in Central London, purchase a ticket for the Hop-on, Hop-off Bus (which includes a Thames River cruise) or explore this amazing city on your own with a London Pass.
 Alternatively, you can opt for a private transfer – the driver will greet you at Arrivals and drop you off at your address in Central London.
-Make sure you’re back at Heathrow Airport about two hours before your flight (2 hours if you need to check-in for your next flight).
+Make sure you’re back at Heathrow Airport at least 1.5 hours before your flight (2 hours if you need to check-in for your next flight).

 Check out my travel planning resources page for travel tips and advice.